realA10001986/Flux-Capacitor/README.md

 ![BTTFN connection](https://github.com/realA10001986/Flux-Capacitor/assets/76924199/40c1482b-0334-4b9e-883a-6bcf94219357)

 In order to connect your FC to the TCD using BTTFN, just enter the TCD's IP address or hostname in the **_IP address or hostname of TCD_** field in the FC's Config Portal.
 On the TCD, no special configuration is required.
-Note that you need TCD firmware 2.9.99 or later for using a hostname; previous versions only with with an IP address.
+Note that you need TCD firmware 2.9.99 or later for using a hostname; previous versions only work with an IP address.

 Afterwards, the FC and the TCD can communicate wirelessly and
 - play time travel sequences in sync,